Adyen/adyen-go-api-library/src/management/docs/PaymentMethodSetupInfo.md

 NewPaymentMethodSetupInfoWithDefaults instantiates a new PaymentMethodSetupInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAfterpayTouch

+`func (o *PaymentMethodSetupInfo) GetAfterpayTouch() AfterpayTouchInfo`

+GetAfterpayTouch returns the AfterpayTouch field if non-nil, zero value otherwise.

+### GetAfterpayTouchOk

+`func (o *PaymentMethodSetupInfo) GetAfterpayTouchOk() (*AfterpayTouchInfo, bool)`

+GetAfterpayTouchOk returns a tuple with the AfterpayTouch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAfterpayTouch

+`func (o *PaymentMethodSetupInfo) SetAfterpayTouch(v AfterpayTouchInfo)`

+SetAfterpayTouch sets AfterpayTouch field to given value.

+### HasAfterpayTouch

+`func (o *PaymentMethodSetupInfo) HasAfterpayTouch() bool`

+HasAfterpayTouch returns a boolean if a field has been set.

 ### GetApplePay